Pituffik Space Base: Airlines

-Cargo Shipping
+Cargo shipping

-Ocean Transportation is provided by Schuyler Line Navigation Company, a US Flag Ocean Carrier.
-Schuyler Line operates under government contract to supply sustainment and building supplies to the Base.
+Schuyler Line Navigation Company, a US flag ocean carrier, provides ocean transportation.
+Schuyler Line operates under a government contract to supply sustainment and building supplies to the base.

-Geography
+Climate

-Thule has a tundra climate (ET) with long, severely cold winters lasting most of the year and short and cool summers.
+Pituffik has a tundra climate (ET) with long, severely cold winters lasting most of the year and short and cool summers.
 Precipitation is very low year round, but peaks during summer.
-The structures of the base are built on permafrost which makes them vulnerable to the effects of Climate change.
+The structures of the base are built on permafrost, which makes them vulnerable to the effects of climate change.

+Film

+Pituffik Space Base is depicted in the 2023 documentary film The Color of Ice, which follows scientists testing a hot-tip drill to melt into the ice sheet at the edge of the base.
+The film highlights how the ice-sheet surface at TUTO Ramp Road, which was built by United States Army Corps of Engineers for ice-sheet access to Camp Century in the 1960s, has melted downwards by almost 100 feet.
+Pituffik Space Base itself is arguably presented as a liminal space in the film.